Organizational Diversity Courses

 ORG 6710 Strategic Diversity Management

-In this course, students will learn to create the infrastructure to support diversity in the organization, about measuring programmatic diversity outcomes, setting up diversity councils and taskforces as well as working with leadership to assure that the concept of heterogeneity is imbedded into the culture of the organization.
-Special emphasis will be focused on the building a business case to support diversity work in a multitude of different business environments from healthcare to higher education to develop an organizational diversity strategy.
+In this course, students will learn to create the infrastructure to support diversity in the organization, learn about measuring programmatic diversity outcomes, setting up diversity councils and taskforces as well as working with leadership to assure that the concept of heterogeneity is imbedded into the culture of the organization.
+Special emphasis will be focused on the building a business case to support diversity work in a multitude of different business environments from healthcare to higher education to technology companies.

 Total Credits 39